Guide·May 3, 2026·12 min read

 Pricing posture Not published; enterprise sales motion

-Where Mambu falls short for most SEA credit officers: it’s an LMS, not a decisioning platform.
-Mambu won’t evaluate your credit policy, parse your payslips, or produce an approve/decline/refer.
+Where Mambu falls short for most credit teams: it’s an LMS, not a decisioning platform.
+Mambu won’t evaluate your credit policy, read and analyse your payslips, or produce an approve/decline/refer.
 You’ll wire in a separate tool for that.
 If you’re already running Mambu and you need the decisioning layer on top of it, that’s actually a clean integration problem.
 We connect to LMS platforms via API.
 Our platform overview walks through how that handoff works.

 If you’re choosing between Mambu and Floowed: you may not have to.
 They solve different problems.
 Mambu manages the loan ledger; we manage the credit decision.
 If the question is purely “which decisioning layer,” read on.